find ... (string function)

 input

-parameter set matching patterns
+set matching patterns

 List of multiple matching patterns.
-Non-string contents in the parameter set will be converted to strings.
+Non-string contents in the set will be converted to strings.
 With multiple matching patterns available, the first match will be identified and returned.
 Here, no wildcards are supported.

 Opt.
 3